dclee131/PowerFlowCVXRS/README.md

 # Optimal Power Flow with Convex Restriction

 This repository provides implementation code for Convex Restriction of AC Optimal Power Flow problem.
-Please see citations for more details.
+Please see references for more details.

 <img src="tutorials/figure/illustration.png" width="750">

 ### Installation Requirements

-The script has written in Julia v1.1, and can be run without installation.
+The script was written in Julia v1.1 using the following packages.
-Follwing packages are necessary to run the code.

 ```julia
 using JuMP, PowerModels, Ipopt, MosekTools, Gurobi, SparseArrays, LinearAlgebra, Plots